-- Their prayers are public and loud and showy; ours are private and quiet and restrained.
+Their prayers are public and loud; ours are private and quiet.

-- They rock back and forth and mumble from a book; we bow our heads, close our eyes and utter unrehearsed words.
+They rock back and forth and pray from a book; we bow our heads, close our eyes, and utter unrehearsed words.

 It’s easy in the familiarity of our own traditions to shake our fingers at the oddities of others.
 Jews pray while rocking, Muslims kneel with their bottoms in the air, and Christians bow our heads and close our eyes.

-Blend any tradition—bowing, standing, prostrating, rocking, kneeling or jumping—with no personal relationship with the true God, and it’s totally pointless.
+But blend any tradition—bowing, standing, prostrating, rocking, kneeling, or jumping—with no personal relationship with the true God, and it’s totally pointless.